ga4gh/refget/docs/specification.md

 In *Section 1: Encoding*, we distinguished between *inherent* and *non-inherent* attributes.
 Non-inherent attributes provide a standardized way for implementations to store and serve additional, third-party attributes that do not contribute to the digest.
-As long as separate implementations keep such information in non-inherent attributes, the identifiers will remain compatible.
+As long as separate implementations keep such information in non-inherent attributes, the digests will remain compatible.
 Furthermore, the structure for how such non-inherent metadata is retrieved will be standardized.
 Here, we specify standardized, useful non-inherent attributes that we recommend.